Life Insurance vs Mortgage Insurance

 Term Life Insurance

 This is where we intersect with mortgage life insurance.
 Term life insurance is a type of coverage that provides protection for a set period of time.
-It’s generally the least expensive form of life insurance, as premiums are based on your current age and health status.

 This coverage is usually bought to help protect dependent children or pay off any outstanding debts in the event of death.
 This would include mortgages or loans taken out during your lifetime.

-Term life can be broken down further to level and decreasing term, the latter of which has become popular with mortgage life insurance.
-We’ll cover both levels of term life insurance shortly when we look at mortgage life insurance specifically.
+Term life can be broken down further into level and decreasing term; the latter has become popular with mortgage life insurance.

 Help Protect Your Family’s Future, Compare The Top UK Insurers.
 Find Your Cheapest Quote ⏱ Takes About 60 Seconds.